nitingoel27/DevopsPipeline/README.md

 # **QRator - Minimal QR Code Generator**

-QRator cvdvdv is a minimal QR code generator built with Vite, HTML, CSS, and vanilla JavaScript.
+QRator is a minimal QR code generator built with Vite, HTML, CSS, and vanilla JavaScript.
 It allows you to easily generate QR codes for URLs, text, and other types of data.

 ## **Features**

 - Simple & easy to use
 - Generates QR codes for URLs, text, and other types of data
 - Lightweight and fast
-- Cross-browser compatible dfjidjnvdijvbi
+- Cross-browser compatible

 ## **Usage**